CSS-1-Introductory-Programming-for-CSS/overview/_build/html/_sources/course/syllabus.md

 - Public question on Piazza.
 - Private message over Piazza.
 - Email.

+The course Piazza can be found here: piazza.com/ucsd/fall2022/css1

 Note that in general, we prefer communication over Piazza as opposed to email.